solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 // Add the recipient public key here. const recipient = new PublicKey("YOUR_RECIPIENT_HERE");

-// Substitute in your token mint account const tokenMintAccount = new PublicKey("YOUR_TOKEN_MINT_ADDRESS_HERE");
+// Subtitute in your token mint account const tokenMintAccount = new PublicKey("YOUR_TOKEN_MINT_ADDRESS_HERE");

 // Our token has two decimal places